gardener/gardenctl-v2/docs/help/gardenctl_config_delete-garden.md

 ## gardenctl config delete-garden

-Delete the specified Garden from the gardenctl configuration
+Delete the specified garden from the gardenctl configuration

 ```
 gardenctl config delete-garden [flags]